This specification describes Shapes Constraint Language (SHACL) User Interfaces.

 and no sh:class

-null if the value is a IRI node.
+if the value is an IRI node.

 Rendering:

-an input field to enter the URI of a resource, e.g. as value of rdfs:seeAlso
+an input field to enter the URI of a resource, e.g., as value of rdfs:seeAlso

 or to enter the URL of an image on the web.